cluster2600/ALBATOR/README.md

 - Built on **NIST macOS Security Guidelines (Revision 1.1, 2024)**.
 - Inspired by the **macOS Security and Privacy Guide** and **Derrick**: [https://github.com/supdevinci/derrick](https://github.com/supdevinci/derrick).
 - Developed by **Maxime at Cyberdyne Systems**.

+## Future Enhancements

+- **Centralized Configuration:** Consolidate configuration into a single file or set of files.
+- **Modular Rule Definitions:** Define security rules in a structured format (e.g., YAML or JSON).
+- **Automated Testing:** Implement automated tests to verify hardening settings.
+- **Reporting:** Generate reports summarizing the system's security posture.
+- **GUI Enhancements:** Improve the GUI mode (if relevant).
+- **Integration with Configuration Management Tools:** Integrate with tools like Ansible or Chef.
+- **More Granular Control:** Provide more granular control over hardening settings.
+- **Improved Error Handling:** Implement more robust error handling and logging.
+- **Regular Updates:** Keep the tool up-to-date with the latest security best practices and macOS updates.

+## Python-based Tool (Legacy)

+This project evolved from a Python-based tool, which provides functionalities for generating security baselines, applying fixes, and providing command-line, interactive, and GUI interfaces.

+### Key Python Scripts:

+- `main.py`: Core script with CLI, interactive, and GUI modes.
+- `arg_parser.py`: Command-line argument parsing.
+- `rule_handler.py`: Rule collection, control checking, baseline generation.
+- `utils.py`: Utility functions.